12 January 2019 — Saturday

 YESTERDAY in GOLD, SILVER, PLATINUM and PALLADIUM

-The high and low ticks in this precious metal were reported by the CME Group as $14.315 and $14.07 in the December contract.
+The high and low ticks in silver were reported by the CME Group as $15.78 and $15.59 in the March contract.

-Silver was closed in New York yesterday at $14.03 spot, down 11 cents on the day.
-Net volume was pretty decent at around 63,200 contracts — and roll-over/switch volume added up to 3,635 contracts in this precious metal.
+Silver was closed in New York yesterday afternoon at $15.57 spot, up 3.5 cents on the day.
+Net volume was nothing out of the ordinary at 57,500 contracts — and there was a bit over 5,500 contracts worth of roll-over/switch volume in that precious metal.

-And here’s the 1-year Silver Sentiment/Silver 7 Index courtesy of Nick as well.
-Click to enlarge.
+And here’s Nick’s 1-year Silver Sentiment/Silver 7 Index chart.
+Click to enlarge as well.

 Here are the usual charts from Nick that show what’s been happening for the week, month-to-date — and year-to-date.
 The first one shows the changes in gold, silver, platinum and palladium for the past trading week, in both percent and dollar and cents terms, as of their Friday closes in New York — along with the changes in the HUI and the Silver 7 Index.